MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-exchange-online-multi-geo.md

 3. Remove the license from the mailbox after it has been moved to the selected geo location to put it back into the disabled state.

-## Create new cloud mailboxes in a specific Geo
+## Create new cloud mailboxes in a specific geo location
 To create a new mailbox in a specific geo location, you need to do either of these steps:

 - Configure the **PreferredDataLocation** value as described in the previous section *before* the mailbox is created in Exchange Online.
 For example, configure the **PreferredDataLocation** value on a user before assigning a license.